njhammond/hand_record_utility/README.md

 License
 ==

-This project uses MIT-LICENSE.
+This project uses the MIT-LICENSE.

-Please make sure to credit Richard Pavlicek.
+Please make sure to credit Richard Pavlicek as original author of the algorithm as well.